Final season of The Crown leads the way at Bafta television and craft awards

 Also in the category is Irish actress Sharon Horgan, for BBC One series Best Interests, from Bafta-winning writer Jack Thorne, which sees her star alongside Michael Sheen as his wife.

-Programmes with five nominations each include The Last Of Us which is also in the memorable moment category, and ITV drama The Long Shadow, which charts the five-year hunt to find Peter Sutcliffe, the Yorkshire Ripper.
+Programmes with five nominations each include The Last Of Us, excluding its nod in the memorable moment category, and ITV drama The Long Shadow, which charts the five-year hunt to find Peter Sutcliffe, the Yorkshire Ripper.

 Succession, the satirical comedy-drama from British screenwriter Jesse Armstrong which followed the Roy family and their power battles for four seasons and came to an end last year, has six nominations, including a nod in the memorable moment category.

-Scottish actor Brian Cox is nominated in the leading actor category for his role as patriarch Logan, alongside The Crown’s West, Kane Robinson for Top Boy, Paapa Essiedu for The Lazarus Project, and Timothy Spall for The Sixth Commandment.
+Scottish actor Brian Cox is nominated in the leading actor category for his role as patriarch Logan Roy, alongside The Crown’s West, Kane Robinson for Top Boy, Paapa Essiedu for The Lazarus Project, and Timothy Spall for The Sixth Commandment.

+The nomination marks Cox’s first Bafta TV nomination since 1993, when he was nominated for The Lost Language Of Cranes.

 Steve Coogan, known for portraying comedy character Alan Partridge, is also nominated in the leading actor category for his portrayal of serial sex offender Jimmy Savile in BBC’s The Reckoning.